NGIOproject/nextgenio-docs/user_guide/compilers.rst

 ~~~~~~~
 The application development environment on NextgenIO is primarily
 controlled through the *modules* environment.
 By loading and switching
-modules you control the compilers, libraries and software available.
+modules users can control the compilers, libraries and software available.

-This means that for compiling on Cirrus you typically set the compiler
+This means that for compiling on NextgenIO the desired compiler is set by
-you wish to use using the appropriate modules, then load all the
-required library modules (e.g. numerical libraries, IO format libraries).
+loading the appropriate module.
+The required library modules (e.g.
+numerical libraries, IO format libraries) should also be loaded.

-Additionally, if you are compiling parallel applications using MPI
+Additionally, when compiling parallel applications that make use of MPI
-you will need to load one of the MPI environments
+it is necessary to ensure one of the MPI environments is loaded.
-and use the appropriate compiler wrapper scripts.
+Compilation should then be done using the appropriate compiler
+wrapper scripts.

 Basic usage of the ``module`` command is covered below.
 For
 full documentation please see the  `Linux manual page on modules